-- 1. Use 'person-first' language when communicating with the family, i.e., use student with a learning disability, not learning disabled student. - 2.
+- 1. Respect the language a family chooses to use, whether identity-first (e.g., "autistic student") or person-first ("student with autism"), along with the student's preferred pronouns (he/him, she/her, they/them, etc.). - 2.
 Help parents understand the IEC's role in the advising process. - 3.
 Understand that the K-12 system demands that parents of students with disabilities play an active role in all academic decision-making.
 Therefore, help parents understand how they can assist the IEC in the advising process while empowering the student to take charge of the process. - 4.
-Be cognizant that the student is the client and all actions must be in the best interest of the client.
+Be cognizant that the student is the client, and all actions must be in the best interest of the client.
 Make this perspective clear to the family. - 5.
-Respect parents' and families' experience, history, values, goals, and resources, and factor these into the advising process. - 6.
-Bring stability, clarity, objective advice, and guidance to the process for both student and parents. - 7.
+Respect parents' and families' experience, history, values, goals, cultural background and resources, and factor these into the advising process. - 6.
+Bring stability, clarity, objective advice, and guidance to the process for both students and parents. - 7.
 Clarify mutual expectations, delineating what the IEC will do and what the student and family are expected to do, either in preliminary discussions or in the contract for services. - 8.
 Inform families of their financial obligation in the written contract or letter of agreement. - 9.
-Help the student and parents understand the scope and sequence of the advising/ selection process. - 10.
-Consider providing a written overview of the consulting curriculum so that the student and parents understand the advising process and outcomes to be attained each step of that process.
+Help the student and parents understand the scope and sequence of the advising/selection process. - 10.
+Consider providing a written overview of the consulting curriculum so that the student and parents understand the advising process and outcomes to be attained each step of that process. - 11.
+De-emphasize the common question, "Who has the best LD program?"
+Instead, emphasize that IECs strive to present a range of colleges and/or programs that would be the best overall fit for the student's learning style and needed level of support.